mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Parikh et al. 2010

-we describe a Bayesian network approach that addresses a specific network within a large dataset to discover new components.
+we describe **a Bayesian network approach that addresses a specific network within a large dataset to discover new components**.
 Our algorithm draws individual genes from a large gene-expression repository, and ranks them as potential members of a known pathway.
 We

 Information theory approaches, such as ARACNE, compare expres- sion profiles between all genes using mutual information as a generalized measure of correlation